NC State Wolfpack: Non-varsity sports

 The NC State men's and women's club hockey team participates in the ACCHL.
-The Wolfpack has been coached by Mike Gazzillo since 2010, and he has been assisted by Geoff Wing since 2015.
-The team calls the Raleigh Ice Plex home.
+The Wolfpack has been coached by Timothy Healy since 2019, and he has been assisted by Alex Rossetto, Nagib Ward, and Alex Fong.
+The team calls the Invisalign Arena home.
 Each year, the Wolfpack hosts the Stephen Russell Memorial Tournament to kick off the season in memory of a goaltender for the team from 2006 to 2009.
 In 2018–19, NC State finished with an undefeated regular season capped off with an ACCHL title, regional championship and a Nationals appearance.
 The men's team won the ACCHL tournament 4 times (2001, 2019, 2020, 2021).
 The women's team has won the ACCHL tournament 1 time (2021).

 NC State also boasts a growing men's lacrosse team, formerly an NCAA Division I program from 1973 to 1982.
 Under head coach Chris Demarest, the Wolfpack went 11–3 in 2017 and advanced to the SELC Tournament in Johns Creek, Georgia before falling to the Georgia Tech Yellow Jackets, who advanced to the semi-final round of the MCLA D1 national championship.